AdobeDocs/workfront.en/help/workfront-goals/goal-management/create-goals.md

 ## Guidelines for creating goals

-Before starting with `Workfront Goals`, we recommend that you read about our best practice recommendations and guidelines for managing goals effectively.
+Before starting with Workfront Goals, we recommend that you read about our best practice recommendations and guidelines for managing goals effectively.
 For more information about guidelines for creating and managing goals, see [Adobe Workfront Goals overview](../../workfront-goals/goal-management/wf-goals-overview.md).

 ## Create goals

-This article describes how you create a goal in `Workfront Goals`.
+This article describes how you create a goal in Workfront Goals.

 You can create a new goal in one of the following ways: